anshika10082002/Product-management/README.md

 #Lithium
 ## Project - Products Management

-### Key points
-- In this project we will work feature wise.
-That means we pick one object like user, book, blog, etc at a time.
-We work through it's feature.
-The steps would be:
-  1) We create it's model.
-  2) We build it's APIs.
-  3) We test these APIs.
-  4) We deploy these APIs.
-  5) We integrate these APIs with frontend.
-  6) We will repeat steps from Step 1 to Step 5 for each feature in this project.
-- This project is divided into 4 features namely User, Product, Cart and Order.
-You need to work on a single feature at a time.
-Once that is completed as per above mentioned steps.
-You will be instructed to move to next Feature.
+- This backend project provides APIs for product management, including user registration, login, product, cart, and order management.
+It uses Node.js and MongoDB with Mongoose liberary to connect to the database, and AWS S3 and JWT for authentication and authorization in some APIs.

 - In this project we are changing how we send token with a request.
-Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.
+Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.Using bcrypt liberary to bcrypt password.

-- Create a group database `groupXDatabase`.
-You can clean the db you previously used and resue that.
-- This time each group should have a *single git branch*.
-Coordinate amongst yourselves by ensuring every next person pulls the code last pushed by a team mate.
-You branch will be checked as part of the demo.
-Branch name should follow the naming convention `project/productsManagementGroupX`
-- Follow the naming conventions exactly as instructed.
+- To run the project locally, you'll need to have Node.js and MongoDB installed.
+Then, follow these steps:

+1.Clone the repository
+2.Install dependencies by running  *npm install*

 ## FEATURE I - User